Semiclassical resolution of the black hole singularity inspired in the minimal uncertainty approach: Conclusions and discussions

 \acknowledgments

-We thank professor O. Obreg\'on for suggesting the use of the Hamiltonian considered in this work.
+We thank Prof. O. Obreg\'on for the recommendations and suggestions made.
 Additionally, we express our gratitude to J. C. Jim\'enez for their careful and critical reading.
-BM thanks the support of UNSA-INVESTIGA Project.
-WY acknowledges the grant by the University of Guanajuato CIIC 2023 "Non-extensive Entropies Independent of Parameters".
+BM thanks the support of UNSA-INVESTIGA by PTTMD-41-2023-UNSA Project.
+WY thanks the University of Guanajuato for the support through the grants CIIC 168/2023 "Non-extensive Entropies Independent of Parameters", CIIC 251/2024 "Teor\'ias efectivas de cuerdas y exploraciones de aprendizaje de m\'aquina", and CIIC 156/2024 "Generalized Uncertainty Principle, Non-extensive Entropies, and General Relativity", as well as the CONAHCyT Grant CBF2023-2024-2923 "Implicaciones del Principio de Incertidumbre Generalizado (GUP) en cosmolog\'ia cu\'antica, gravitaci\'on y su conexi\'on con entrop\'ias no-extensivas".